 TRIUMF is proceeding with a major upgrade to the ISAC project, ISAC-II, that includes the addition of 43 MV of heavy ion superconducting linear accelerator and an ECR charge state booster.
-An initial installation of 18 MV of mid beta cavities ( $\beta = 5.8\%$ , 7.1%) is due for commissioning in 2005.
+An initial installation of 18 MV of mid beta cavities ($\beta=5.8\%,\,7.1\%$) is due for commissioning in 2005.
 The paper will describe the superconducting linac program at TRIUMF including the status of the production cavities, the design of the medium beta cryomodule and a summary of the activities of the SCRF laboratory.

-1 INTRODUCTION
+INTRODUCTION

 TRIUMF is now constructing an extension to the ISAC facility, ISAC-II, [1], to permit acceleration of radioactive ion beams up to energies of at least 6.5 MeV/u for masses up to 150.
-In brief the proposed acceleration scheme would use the existing ISAC RFQ (E = 150 keV/u) with the addition of an ECR charge state booster to achieve the required mass to charge ratio ( $A/q \leq 30$ ) for masses up to 150.
+In brief the proposed acceleration scheme would use the existing ISAC RFQ ($E=150~{\rm keV/u}$) with the addition of an ECR charge state booster to achieve the required mass to charge ratio ($A/q \leq 30$) for masses up to 150.
 A new room temperature IH-DTL would accelerate the beam from the RFQ to 400 keV/u followed by a post-stripper heavy ion superconducting linac designed to accelerate ions of $A/q \leq 7$ to the final energy.

 The superconducting linac is composed of two-gap, bulk niobium, quarter wave rf cavities, for acceleration, and superconducting solenoids, for periodic transverse focussing, housed in several cryomodules.
-The linac is grouped into low, medium and high beta sections corresponding to cavities with design velocities of $\beta_o = 4.2\%$ , $\beta_o = 5.7, 7.1\%$ and $\beta_o = 10.4\%$ respectively.
+The linac is grouped into low, medium and high beta sections corresponding to cavities with design velocities of $\beta_o=4.2\%$, $\beta_o=5.7,7.1\%$ and $\beta_o=10.4\%$ respectively.
 The eight low beta cavities are housed in one long cryomodule with three solenoids interspersed between cavities.
 The twenty medium beta cavities are installed four per cryomodule in a total of five modules.
 Twenty high beta cavities are divided into two modules of six cavities and one module of eight cavities.
 Each of the medium and high beta cryomodules are equiped with one solenoid each.

 Due to experimental pressure and budget limitations the installation of the linac has been grouped into three stages highlighted in Fig. 1.
-The initial Stage 0 to be completed in 2005 includes the installation of a transfer line from the ISAC DTL (E = 1.5 MeV/u) and the medium beta section to produce 18 MV of accelerating voltage for initial experiments.
+The initial Stage 0 to be completed in 2005 includes the installation of a transfer line from the ISAC DTL ($E=1.5~{\rm MeV/u}$) and the medium beta section to produce 18 MV of accelerating voltage for initial experiments.
 Stage 1 to be completed two years later includes the installation of the three high beta modules for a further 18 MV.
 The ISAC-II accelerator final Stage 2 is foreseen for 2010.
-The final energies expected for each stage are summarized in Fig. 2 with and without the inclusion of a secondary stripper before the medium beta section.
+A new building complete with linac vault, experimental areas, office and laboratory is now complete.
+Present studies are concentrating on design and development for the first stage installation.